Igraine: Legend

-Some romances show her alive after Uther's death.
-In Chrétien de Troyes' Perceval, the Story of the Grail she and her daughter, Gawain's mother, are discovered by Gawain in an enchanted castle named the Castle of Marvels, after he had thought both his mother and grandmother to be long dead.
-This same account appears in Wolfram von Eschenbach's Parzival and in Heinrich von dem Türlin's Diu Crône.
-In both of these, it is explained that Igraine was abducted (and it is hinted that she was willingly abducted) by the magician who has enchanted the castle.
-In the French Livre d'Artus, an incomplete alternate conclusion to the French Vulgate Merlin, it is mentioned that Ygraine dwells hidden in Corbenic, the castle of the Holy Grail.
-This is apparently a version of the same tradition since in the late Lancelot-Grail, the enchantments of the Grail castle are very similar to and seem to be based on the enchantments found in Chrétien's Castle of Marvels.
+According to Robert, Igraine died before her second husband; she is depicted as hurt and angry by her experiences and her treatment evokes that of Merlin's mother.
+Some other romances show her alive after Uther's death.
+Malory has the teenage Arthur, who had been raised by Ector, tearfully reunites with his mother, who arrives with Morgan, after becoming the king.
+In Chrétien de Troyes' Perceval, the Story of the Grail, she and her daughter (Gawain's mother) are discovered by Gawain in an enchanted castle named the Castle of Marvels, after he had thought both his mother and grandmother to be long dead.
+This same account appears in Wolfram von Eschenbach's Parzival and in Heinrich von dem Türlin's Diu Crône; in both of these, it is explained that Igraine was abducted (and it is hinted that she was willingly abducted) by the magician who has enchanted the castle.
+In the French Livre d'Artus, an incomplete alternative conclusion to the French Vulgate Merlin, it is mentioned that Ygraine dwells hidden in Corbenic, the castle of the Holy Grail.
+This is apparently a version of the same tradition since in the late Lancelot-Grail cycle, the enchantments of the Grail castle are very similar to and seem to be based on the enchantments found in Chrétien's Castle of Marvels.